 The Sturgeon Bay and Lake Michigan Canal and Harbor Company was established in 1872 as a private venture by a group of local businessmen.
 Construction on the 6,600-foot-long canal began in July 1872.
 The waterway is approximately seven miles in length, and consists of two parts: a dredged portion of Sturgeon Bay and a 1.3-mile canal dug through the Door Peninsula.
-This shorter portion was dug by a private group headed by then-president of Chicago and North Western Railway, William B. Ogden, between July 8, 1872 and late fall of 1881.
+This shorter portion was dug by a private group headed by William B. Ogden, then-president of the Chicago and North Western Railway, between July 8, 1872 and late fall of 1881.
 Although some ships began using the canal in 1880, it was not open to large vessels until 1882.

-Keeper Chapman witnessed the erection of the Sturgeon Bay Ship Canal Lighthouse to serve as a coastal beacon in 1898 and was still serving as keeper when the new pierhead lighthouse was finished in 1903, when the 1866 keeper’s dwelling was doubled in size in 1904, and when the wooden walkway to the pierhead light was replaced by a metal one in 1905.
-A second keeper's dwelling was added to the station in 1900.
+Keeper Chapman witnessed the erection of the tall, onshore Sturgeon Bay Ship Canal Lighthouse to serve as a coastal beacon in 1898 and was still serving as keeper when the new pierhead lighthouse was finished in 190.
+Other improvements witnessed by Keeper Chapman included:

-A Notice of Availability, dated June 28, 2010, announced that the Sturgeon Bay Ship Canal Pierhead Lighthouse was excess to the needs of the United States Coast Guard and would be “made available at no cost to eligible entities defined as Federal agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations for educational, park, recreational, cultural or historic preservation purposes.”
+A Notice of Availability, dated June 28, 2010, announced that Sturgeon Bay Ship Canal Pierhead Lighthouse was excess to the needs of the United States Coast Guard and would be “made available at no cost to eligible entities defined as Federal agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations for educational, park, recreational, cultural or historic preservation purposes.”
 Qualifying organizations were given sixty days to submit a letter of interest.
-The property will be sold if it is not transferred to a public body or non-profit organization.